Thinking about your business relationships, how close do you want to be with clients, prospective clients and advocates?

 ‘Advocates’ – will spread positive word-of-mouth about you to others.
 You need to work on these advocates to turn them into solid gold referrers.

 ‘Dedicated’ clients – have 3 attributes – regular use of your services, positive liking for them, ability to differentiate you from your rivals. ‘

 ‘Involved’ clients – use you but couldn’t describe your USP, so they are vulnerable to switching.

 ‘Aware’ clients – lurk in the 5th drawer down, on the fringes of using you for additional services but never quite taking the plunge.

 ‘Not aware’ prospects – don’t understand your offer and need educating as to what else you could be doing for them.

 As Ian says, the trick is to find out who is in which drawer and adjust your marketing mix to raise them through the levels.

-What too few professional advisers appreciate is that you cannot really expect any loyalty from clients who are merely ‘Involved’ or lower down in the cabinet.
+What too few accountants appreciate is that you cannot really expect any loyalty from clients who are merely ‘Involved’ or lower down in the cabinet.

 What do you think?
-Please ad your comments and views below.
+Please add your comments and views below.